SentryShot/sentryshot/docs/2_Configuration.md

 ##### Options
 copy: Pass feed directly from the input.
 Does not transcode.
 Requires h264 input.

-libx264: Transcode input to h264.
-Will use allot of CPU, usually not recommended.
+libx264*: Transcode input to h264.
+Usually not recommended.
+A slower preset will provide better compression at the cost of processing power.

 custom: Any value, for example`h264_nvenc` in the case of hardware acceleration.